 In Australia, through the COAG, states have committed to a rigorous process of benchmarking conducted by the Productivity Commission (PC).
 The methodology adopted by the PC relies on the adoption of regulatory management practices as a proxy for the quality of regulation.
-It is based on four sets of indicators: i) indicators of the quantity of regulation, including the number and scale of regulators; ii) indicators of the quality of regulation, using processes for the design and review of regulation as a proxy for good regulation by looking at consultation, analysis of proposals, gatekeeping, plain language drafting and ex post review of regulation; iii) indicators of regulatory structure and activity; iv) indicators of the quality of regulatory administration.
+It is based on four sets of indicators: i) indicators of the quantity of regulation, including the number and scale of regulators; ii) indicators of the quality of regulation, using processes for the design and review of regulation as a proxy for good regulation by looking at consultation, analysis of proposals, gatekeeping, plain language drafting and ex post review of regulation; iii) indicators of the quality of regulatory administration.